tony-corsten/regulated-SEPIC-converter/README.md

 *_Note_*: The board is currently designed for a +/- 6V rail for a 9V battery input, which *only* works in a SEPIC design.

 # Navigating this repo
 The main folder contains relevant Kicad files (.pro, .pcb, .sch).
 The `gerber` directory has a PCB-fabrication ready set of gerber files.
 The `library` directory contains a custom kicad footprint for the PJ-037A, SMA connector and LPD3015 power inductor.
+There are also hand-solderable footprints for the linear regulators included.
+Finally, an updated `devices` library is available for the symbol for the LPD3015 (alternatively, you can make the symbol yourself as a small edit to the existing coupled inductor).

 # Board images
 PCB Layout: